alteryx/featuretools/docs/source/resources/usage_tips/glossary.rst

     relationship
         A mapping between a parent dataframe and a child dataframe.
 The child dataframe must contain a column referencing the ID column on the parent dataframe.
 Represented by the :class:`.Relationship` class.

+    logical type
+        Additional information about how data should be interpreted or parsed beyond how the data is stored on disk or in memory.

+    semantic tag
+        Optional additional information on the column about the meaning or potential uses of data.

 .. todo
 .. label maker,
 .. lag